1. WHAT KIND OF DISEASE IS

 There is responsibility which continues the medical treatment to a patient and compensation of a life in Chisso.
 Moreover, influencing to society is also called for so that the same fault may never occur as a cause company of Minamata disease.

-6.WHAT HAS HAPPENED TO MINAMATA BAY?
+TO MINAMATA BAY?

 The sludge in Minamata Bay, of which the concentration of mercury was beyond 25 ppm, was dealt with partly by land reclamation and partly by dredging at a cost of approximately 48.5 billion yen over 14 years.
 The cost was covered by Kumamoto Prefecture.
 As a result, a portion of Minamata Bay has been transformed into 58 hectares of reclaimed land.
 The quality of water in Minamata Bay is one of the best in Kumamoto Prefecture in terms of transparency and cleanliness, so one does not need to worry about swimming or playing there.
 In order to prevent the spread of polluted fish and reassure the residents of the prefecture, the prefecture put dividing nets at the entrance to Minamata Bay in 1974, and enlisted the cooperation of the fishing cooperative to catch fish in the bay.
 Chisso had been buying the fish that had been caught and had been disposing them.